-Procedure Title 2015 to 2018 Changes GMP 12 Standard Operating Procedure Selection Added reference document for length that was published in 2014.
-Removed dates from reference documents.
-Added a section of publication titles that are used to determining appropriate procedures.
-GMP 13 Ensuring Traceability Updated language to clarify options for referencing other documents within the laboratory and for combining tracking information for standards with the requirements from GMP 11 within the laboratory to improve efficiency in managing and maintaining up to date calibration status.
-SOP 1 Preparation of Calibration Certificates 2018 Updated entire SOP based on changes to ISO/IEC 17025:2017, Section 7.8.
-SOP 2 Applying Air Buoyancy Corrections Added equations for effective density that were in SOP 28 so that they are more readily available and noted that some standards, check standards, or tare weights when used in summation will need to use the effective density of the summation.
+Procedure Title 2015 to 2019 Changes check standards, or tare weights when used in summation will need to use the effective density of the summation.
 Equations were only in NISTIR 5672 prior to the 2016 changes.
-Fixed a variable in the equations for air density (was noted as rho in the equation instead of p as listed in the variable table).
+2018 Fixed a variable in the equations for air density (was noted as rho in the equation instead of p as listed in the variable table).
 Validated against the CIPM equation and Metrologia reference paper.
-SOP 4 Weighing by Double Substitution Using a Single Pan Mechanical Balance, a Full Electronic Balance, or a Balance with Digital Indications and Built in Weights Added 2.5.2.6. to repeat the measurement process with a check standard.
-Equations 3.1.1. and 3.1.2., 3.2.2.1., 3.2.2.2. were all updated to start calculations with the check standards and then substitute Sc with X in all equations.
-Equations 3.2.2.1., 3.2.2.2. previously had a mix of Sc and X subscripts as well.
+2019 Explanations for subscripts in equation for effective density added based on inquiries.
+SOP 4 Weighing by Double Substitution Using a Single Pan Mechanical Balance, a Full Electronic Balance, or a Balance with Digital Indications and Built in Weights 2015 Added 2.5.2.6. to repeat the measurement process with a check standard.
+Equations 3.1.1. and 3.1.2., 3.2.2.1., 3.2.2.2. were all updated to start calculations with the check standards and then substitute S_c with X in all equations.
+Equations 3.2.2.1., 3.2.2.2. previously had a mix of S_c and X subscripts as well.
 3.2.5 numbering was empty/off.
 Renumbered subsequent sections.
-Added equation for conducting t-test in section on Measurement Assurance based on questions raised regarding SOP 5 from NISTIR 5672.
+2018 Added equation for conducting t-test in section on Measurement Assurance based on questions raised regarding SOP 5 from NISTIR 5672.
 Added specific reporting requirements for Section 6: conventional mass and calculated uncertainties.
-SOP 7 Weighing by Single Substitution Using a Single Pan Mechanical Balance, a Full Electronic Balance, or a Balance with Digital Indications and Built in Weights Added specific reporting requirements for Section 6: conventional mass and calculated uncertainties.
+Explanations for converting expanded uncertainty to combined uncertainty if coverage factor not provided.
+Clarified criteria and improved consistency with other mass SOPs for situation when standard deviation is less than one balance division.
+Clarified related section in uncertainty budget table.
+Moved conformity assessment from uncertainty section to reporting section.
+SOP 7 Weighing by Single Substitution Using a Single Pan Mechanical Balance, a Full Electronic Balance, or a Balance with Digital Indications and Built in Weights 2018 Added specific reporting requirements for Section 6: conventional mass and calculated uncertainties.
 Added equation for conducting t-test in section on Measurement Assurance based on questions raised regarding SOP 5 from NISTIR 5672.
-SOP 8 Medium Accuracy Calibration of Mass Standards by Modified Substitution Section 1.2.5.1, Updated Table 2 Inside Limits as signs were reversed: Inside upper or lower limits &gt; 18 °C and &lt; 27 °C 2018 Added specific reporting requirements for Section 6: conventional mass and calculated uncertainties.
+2019 Explanations for converting expanded uncertainty to combined uncertainty if coverage factor not provided.
+Clarified criteria and improved consistency with other mass SOPs for situation when standard deviation is less than one balance division.
+Clarified related section in uncertainty budget table.
+Moved conformity assessment from uncertainty section to reporting section.
+SOP 8 Medium Accuracy Calibration of Mass Standards by Modified Substitution 2015 Section 1.2.5.1, Updated Table 2 Inside Limits as signs were reversed: Inside upper or lower limits > 18 °C and < 27 °C 2018